Trump: Time 'Not of the Essence' in N. Korean Nuclear Dialogue

 Speaking at a Cabinet meeting on Tuesday, Trump wielded both a carrot and a stick.

-(Reporter: Chairman Kim will not go forward if there are joint drills going ahead between the United States and the Republic of Korea.
-What is the U.S. response to that?)
+Chairman Kim will not go forward if there are joint drills going ahead between the United States and the Republic of Korea.
+What is the U.S.

 "We saw, of course, overnight the press statements from a person within the foreign ministry."